= ['Parch', 'Fare', 'Embarked', 'Sex'] cols

 4.4 Q&A: How do I drop some columns and passthrough others?

-Currently we only have 4 columns in X, namely Parch, Fare, Embarked, and Sex.
-But imagine that we had many more columns, and we wanted to drop a few columns and passthrough the rest.
+, namely Parch, Fare, Embarked, and Sex.
+But imagine that we had many more columns, and we wanted to drop a few columns and pass through the rest.
 How would we do that efficiently?

-We can use the special string “drop” to tell the ColumnTransformer which columns to drop, and also tell it to passthrough all remaining columns.
+which columns to drop, and also tell it to pass through all remaining columns.
 So in this example, we’re one-hot encoding Embarked and Sex, which creates 5 columns, dropping Fare, and passing through Parch, which adds 1 more column.

-We could use this same pattern to drop a few columns and passthrough hundreds of columns without having to list the passthrough columns one-by-one.
+We could use this same pattern to drop a few columns and pass through hundreds of columns without having to list the passthrough columns one-by-one.

 = make_column_transformer(